 ↑↑ A salad bowl and soup ladle become a Punch Bowl ↑↑

-I wanted a tropical tasting punch for this summer party which I made up based on a few recipes I’d seen in the cookbooks.
+I wanted a tropical tasting punch for this summer party.
 It turned out well and everyone seemed to enjoy it.
-An empty bowl at the end of the party indicated I had a winner, so I’ll add the recipe at the end.
+An empty bowl at the end of the evening indicated I had a winner, so I’ll add the recipe at the end.

 And to make the punch bowl look extra pretty I made some big fancy ice-cubes to float in it using some silicone cupcake cups.
 I made three kinds : Blueberry, Mint and lime.
 These were a big hit with the ladies.
 Not only did they look neat as they melted, but they left their bits of goodness in the punch.
 To quote one friend, ‘I just ate a leaf and it tasted good.’